POW2KOR/adaptive_autosar/README.md

 ### Connecting to remote DLT

-All of the applications apart from the `log-daemon` are configured to output remote DLT over TCP at IP address `10.21.17.98` and port `49361`.
+All of the applications apart from the `log-daemon` are configured to output remote DLT.
+The connection is available over TCP at IP address `10.21.17.98` and port `49361`.

-We forward host port 13490 to Qemu VM instance 49361 so remote DLT can be accessed on host.
-Start dlt-viewer(https://github.com/GENIVI/dlt-viewer) on host.
-Select IP as localhost and host forwarded port=13490 to access it.
+When running a virtual ECU inside QEMU, the QEMU configuration will forward the remote DLT port to port `13490` on the host machine.
+Configure the [dlt-viewer](https://github.com/GENIVI/dlt-viewer) running on your host to connect to `127.0.0.1` port `13490` over TCP.

 ## Miscellaneous